spatie/typescript-transformer/docs/transformers/type-reflectors.md

 }
 ```

-This will transform the `Properties` class into:
+This transformer will transform the `Properties` class into:

 ```tsx
 {